 - University of Otago website - information about the Bachelor of Dental Surgery

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

-NCEA Level 3 is required to enter tertiary training.
-Useful subjects include maths, chemistry, physics, biology and English.
+A tertiary entrance qualification is required to enter further training.
+Useful subjects include maths, chemistry, physics, biology, health education and English.

 Additional requirements for specialist roles: